Non-Hermitian pseudo mobility edge in a coupled chain system: Results and Discussions

-For $V>0$, a dramatic change of the spectrum occurs, as a result of the extreme sensitivity of non-Hermitian systems.
+For a finite interchain coupling $V>0$, a dramatic change of the spectrum occurs, as a result of the extreme sensitivity of non-Hermitian systems.
 We observe a ring immediately develops in the central region of the OBC spectrum and shrinks as $V$ increases, as seen in Fig.~\ref{fig:E_obc}(b)-(c).
-Eventually, two line-gapped bands on the real axis are formed when $V$ is large. {We can understand such transitions by examining the roles of $V$ in different parameter regimes.
-An intermediate $V$ couples the two sublattices A and B without alternating much the two-chain scenario.
-Meanwhile, for a wave packet launched in one of the chains, the interchain coupling provides propagation channels for some eigenmodes between the two chains, possibly allowing an infinite amplification of the wave packet via forming shortcuts in the system.
-This dynamical instability is manifested as complex eigenenergies in the central-ring regime of the spectrum~\cite{liang2021}.
-In the large $V$ limit, the roles of the interchain coupling $V$ and the potential bias $\mu$ are effectively exchanged.
-Our model is now dominated by the term $V\sigma_x$ in each unit cell, and the eigenstates are now the symmetric and anti-symmetric combinations of the two sublattices $A$ and $B$, weakly perturbed by intrachain couplings.
+Eventually, two line-gapped bands on the real axis are formed when $V$ is sufficiently large.
+We can understand such transitions qualitatively by examining the role of $V$ in different parameter regions.
+An infinitesimal coupling between two chains with dissimilar skin localization in thermodynamic limit could alter very much their eigenspectrum in a non-perturbative manner~\cite{li2020}.
+In principle, we can obtain the OBC spectrum analytically by employing the generalized Brillouin zone approach with a nonvanishing $V$ in thermodynamic limit, though it is highly nontrivial to derive the exact expression.
+Instead, on one hand, we could understand the emergence of the central ring qualitatively with the concept of level repulsion in standard quantum mechanics.
+In the overlapping region of the spectrum, density of states is high and nearby eigenvalues repel in the complex plane.
+Specifically, in the basis where the non-Hermitian Hamiltonian of two decoupled chains is diagonal, the interchain hoppings may consist of an anti-Hermitian part, forcing the eigenvalues to repel one another along the imaginary axis~\cite{Feinberg1997}.
+A similarity transformation to a Hermitian model is thus impossible.
+On the other hand, we could also understand it from a dynamical point of view.
+Let us imagine if we input a signal at one of the chains.
+The interchain couplings then provide propagation channels for the signal frequency that is on resonance with the other chain, possibly allowing an infinite directional amplification of the signal via forming shortcuts in the system.
+This dynamical instability is now manifested as complex eigenenergies in the central ring regime of the spectrum~\cite{McDonald2018,liang2021anomalous}.
+In the limit of large $V$, the roles of the interchain coupling $V$ and the potential bias $\mu$ are effectively exchanged.
+The model is then dominated by the term $V\sigma_x$ in each unit cell, and the eigenstates become the symmetric and anti-symmetric combinations of the two sublattices $A$ and $B$, which are weakly perturbed by intrachain couplings.
 Each of these linear combinations naturally inherits the nonreciprocal hoppings from the HN chains, and also the OBCs of both chains.
-Therefore, the spectrum ends up residing on the real axis as if there are two copies of open HN chains. }
+Therefore, the spectrum ends up residing on the real axis as if there are two copies of open HN chains.